-Port of Katakolon (Olympia): An Overview
+Port of Katakolon (Olympia)

 The seaside Greek town of Katakolon, with a population around 600, is your typical small-town cruise port -- fishing boats bob in the harbor; cafes lace the waterfront; shops sell T-shirts, hats and jewelry; and a small beach draws swimmers and splashers.
 But that's not why ships make this town a destination.
 They arrive because Katakolon serves as the cruise gateway to Ancient Olympia, the birthplace of the Olympic Games.